coleifer/peewee/docs/peewee/api.rst

       :param of: One or more models to restrict locking to.
       :param bool nowait: Specify NOWAIT option when locking.
       :param bool skip_locked: Specify SKIP LOCKED option when locking.

+   .. method:: lateral([lateral=True])

+      Mark this query as the right-hand side of a ``LATERAL`` join.
+When joined, the subquery may reference columns from the tables to its left.

 .. class:: _WriteQuery(table, returning=None, **kwargs)